Micranthes stellaris

 Micranthes stellaris, synonym Saxifraga stellaris, the starry saxifrage or hairy kidney-wort, is an Arctic–alpine species in the family Saxifragaceae.
 It produces panicles of 5–10 white flowers on a stem up to 20 cm tall, rising from a basal leaf rosette.
 One subspecies is found from eastern Canada to Russia, including the British Isles, while another is found in the mountains of southern Europe.

 Description

 Micranthes stellaris grows as a leaf rosette, which produces a generally leafless stem up to 20 cm tall.
 The leaves are toothed and somewhat fleshy, ovate or obovate, and without an obvious petiole.
 They are typically 3 cm long (varying from 1 to 5 cm), with a cuneate (wedge-shaped) base.

 The flowers are borne in a loose panicle comprising 5–10 flowers; each flower has deflexed sepals, surrounding five white petals, 3–6 mm long, with two yellow or red spots near the base.
+There are 10 stamens.
 The anthers are also red or yellow.
 Flowers are borne from June to August.

 The seeds are dark brown, glabrous, 0.6–0.8 mm long, and 0.3–0.4 mm wide.
 They are elliptic, ovoid or reniform in shape, with longitudinal ribs bearing spines.
 M. stellaris has a chromosome number of 2n = 28.